Xuaohua/MFPINC/README.md

 * Pandas 1.2.4 (or a compatible version)
 * Scikit-learn 1.1.1 (or a compatible version)

-### General Instructions for Conducting the CircPCBL Tool
+### General Instructions for Conducting the MFPINC Tool

 1. Prepare datasets (fasta file)

-2. Invoke CircPCBL with CMD
+2. Modify the file path in the code

-3. Done!
+3. Run

+4. Done！